Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Effective collisionality for the firehose instability

 Such an assumption also implies that the effective rate $\nu_{\rm eff,pl}$ of pitch-angle scattering by the secondary parallel firehose modes is related to their characteristic saturation amplitude $\delta B_{\rm pl}/B_0$ by $\nu_{\rm eff,pl} \sim \Omega_i \delta B_{\rm pl}^2/B_0^2$.
 Next, in saturation, the rate of change of the equilibrium distribution in saturation must balance the rate at which the secondary parallel firehose fluctuations cause pitch-angle diffusion of the distribution function, {\it viz.}

 It therefore follows that

-This scaling has one particularly notable consequence.
-Because it must be the case that the growth rate of the secondary parallel firehose modes in saturation is much smaller than their real frequency -- if it were not so, then unstable secondary parallel firehose modes would grow at the same rate at which they propagate, which is generically much greater than the macroscopic evolution rate -- it follows that $\gamma_{\rm pl} \ll \Omega_i/\beta_i$, and so ${\delta B_{\rm pl}^2}/{B_0^2} \gg \beta_i/\tau_{\rm exp} \Omega_i$.
-Provided that the secondary parallel firehose instability has been triggered, it is therefore clear why the amplitude of the perturbed magnetic energy associated with the secondary parallel firehose modes does not satisfy (\ref{obliquefirehose_dB_scale}).
+This scaling has one particularly notable consequence. {In the saturated state, the growth rate of the secondary parallel firehose modes must be much smaller than their real frequency.
+If this were not the case -- that is, if unstable secondary parallel firehose modes grew at the same rate at which they propagated -- then their growth rate would be comparable to their phase speed, which is generally much faster than the macroscopic evolution rate.
+It follows from this that $\gamma_{\rm pl} \ll \Omega_i/\beta_i$, and so the amplitude of the saturated secondary modes, ${\delta B_{\rm pl}^2}/{B_0^2}$, must greatly exceed the value ${\sim}$$\beta_i/\tau_{\rm exp} \Omega_i$ that might be inferred from a naive quaslinear scattering model [cf.~(\ref{obliquefirehose_dB_scale})].
+A simple physical explanation of this phenomenon is that particle scattering by secondary firehose modes acts to isotropise the distribution in the wave frame, not the laboratory frame.
+As a result, these modes must attain a larger-than-anticipated amplitude for this particle scattering to regulate the macroscopic generation of anisotropy.}

 Determining a correct estimate of $\gamma_{\rm pl}$, and thereby ${\delta B_{\rm pl}^2}/{B_0^2}$ and $\nu_{\rm eff,pl}$, is a more challenging question.
 Making the na\"{i}ve presumption that, in order for saturation to occur, $\gamma_{\rm pl} \sim 1/\tau_{\rm exp}$, it follows from (\ref{plfirehose_dB_scaleA}) that ${\delta B_{\rm pl}^2}/{B_0^2} \sim 1$.
 This is inconsistent with the measured amplitude of parallel secondary firehose modes in our simulations [cf. (\ref{colloperatorparams_energies})], implying that a different mechanism must cause saturation to occur more efficiently.
 The condition that scattering of resonant particles by the secondary parallel firehose modes should not exceed the rate at which those modes grow ({\it viz.}, $\nu_{\rm eff,pl} \lesssim \gamma_{\rm pl}$) places a more stringent condition on ${\delta B_{\rm pl}^2}/{B_0^2}$, with the predicted saturation amplitude being